torvalds/linux/Documentation/driver-api/pm/cpuidle.rst

-all of the logical CPUs to be handled by the given ``CPUIdle`` driver with the help of :c:func:`cpuidle_register_device()` after the driver has been registered and :c:func:`cpuidle_register_driver()`, unlike :c:func:`cpuidle_register()`, does not do that automatically.
+all of the logical CPUs to be handled by the given ``CPUIdle`` driver with the help of :c:func:`cpuidle_register_device()` after the driver has been registered and :c:func:`cpuidle_register_driver()`, unlike :c:func:`cpuidle_register()`, does yest do that automatically.
 For this reason, the drivers that use :c:func:`cpuidle_register_driver()` to register themselves must also take care of registering the |struct cpuidle_device| objects as needed, so it is generally recommended to use :c:func:`cpuidle_register()` for ``CPUIdle`` driver registration in all cases.

-The registration of a |struct cpuidle_device| object causes the ``CPUIdle`` ``sysfs`` interface to be created and the governor's ``->enable()`` callback to be invoked for the logical CPU represented by it, so it must take place after registering the driver that will handle the CPU in question.
+The registration of a |struct cpuidle_device| object causes the ``CPUIdle`` ``sysfs`` interface to be created and the goveryesr's ``->enable()`` callback to be invoked for the logical CPU represented by it, so it must take place after registering the driver that will handle the CPU in question.

-``CPUIdle`` drivers and |struct cpuidle_device| objects can be unregistered when they are not necessary any more which allows some resources associated with them to be released.
+``CPUIdle`` drivers and |struct cpuidle_device| objects can be unregistered when they are yest necessary any more which allows some resources associated with them to be released.
 Due to dependencies between them, all of the
 |struct cpuidle_device| objects representing CPUs handled by the given
 ``CPUIdle`` driver must be unregistered, with the help of